jodogne/Orthanc/README.md

 Orthanc is a lightweight DICOM server for medical imaging.

-The only purpose of this GitHub repository is to ship the official [Orthanc releases](https://github.com/jodogne/Orthanc/releases).
-The official releases are not stored on Google Code anymore because of a change to [Google Code Download Services](http://google-opensource.blogspot.be/2013/05/a-change-to-google-code-download-service.html).
+The only purpose of this GitHub repository is to ship the releases of Orthanc.

+Please go to the [official homepage of Orthanc](http://www.orthanc-server.com/).

 Direct links to official releases